smnorris/roadintegrator/README.md

 ## Usage

-1. Modify configuration files as required:
+1. Extract RESULTS roads and convert to lines by running the FME workspace `ResultsPolyRoads2Line_FME2013.fmw`.
+The fmw currently only runs successfully on FME 2013, it bails when using FME 2014.
+Use the **Kamloops Desktop - ArcGIS 10** GTS to run this portion of the job.
+Note location of resulting layer for step 2 below.

+2. Modify configuration files as required, you will probably have to modify the path to the Results Roads generated in step 1 above:
     - `road_inputs.csv` - definitions (layer, query, included attributes, etc) for all inputs to analysis
-    (other than RESULTS, which is hard coded in the .fmw file)
     - `tiles.csv` - list of 1:250,000 tiles to process
     - `config.yml` - misc config options

-2. Extract and prepare source data, writing to working folder on TEMP (as specified in `config.yml`:
+3. Extract and prepare source data, writing to working folder on TEMP (as specified in `config.yml`:
 `python roadintegrator extract`

-3. With extract complete, consider manually backing up the extract .gdb to a network drive in event of server reboot during processing
+4. With extract complete, consider manually backing up the extract .gdb to a network drive in event of server reboot during processing

-4. Run the integration/conflation job:
+5. Run the integration/conflation job:
 `python roadintegrator integrate`

 6. When processing is complete, copy output layer from workspace on TEMP to desired location on a network drive.

 **NOTE** *The integrate command spawns as many processess as specified in `config.yml`!
 If the number is greater than 4 or 5 it will consume a significant portion of a server's resources.
 Please be aware of other users and only run large multiprocessing jobs during non-peak hours.*

 ## Methodology